Travel Photography Gear Guide | What Gear Do I Use?

 You can get the Datacolor Spyder5ELITE on [Amazon | B&H].

-Getting a good monitor is just half of the story; in fact, if you want to see on your screen a real representation (in terms of color, brightness, etc) of the reality, something essential for printing and fine editing, then you must calibrate it.
+Getting a good monitor is just half of the story; in fact, if you want to see on your screen a real representation (in terms of color, brightness, etc) of reality, something essential for printing and fine editing, then you must calibrate it.

-There are a few version of the Spyder5, but the ELITE is the one I recommend as it’ll give you three different calibrations to use based on the brightness conditions of your room so that you can have a perfectly calibrated monitor in every situation.
+There are a few versions of the Spyder5, but the ELITE is the one I recommend as it’ll give you three different calibrations to use based on the brightness conditions of your room so that you can have a perfectly calibrated monitor in every situation.